Ask the Historian

 Q: Can you please tell me about the Wilder Mansion?

-A: The home was built circa 1868 for Seth and Elizabeth Wadhams, who named the estate White Birch(es).
+A: The home (pictured at right) was built circa 1868 for Seth and Elizabeth Wadhams, who named the estate White Birch(es).
 It was a two-story square building with a central hall, parlor and bedroom on the north, a sitting room on the south side and a dining room in the southwest corner, and four bedrooms upstairs.
 The kitchen and the pantry were in an L on the south side of the house.
 The second residents of the house, Mr. Henry W. and Mrs. Aurelia King, took ownership circa 1890.
 They enlarged the house, adding a wing on the north side as well as a veranda on the east and north sides.
 It appears that Harry (or Henry) and Rosalie Selfridge owned the property next, although they did not live in the house.Thomas Edward and Annie Wilder purchased the building and property in 1905 and moved in with their family.
 The Wilders named the property Lancaster Lodge, after Mr. Wilder’s hometown in Massachusetts.
 Mr. Wilder passed away in 1919, and Mrs. Wilder remained in the house for about a year before moving to Lake Forest, IL to be near her grown children.
 In 1921, the newly-formed Elmhurst Park District acquired the Wilder estate and offered the former Wilder residence and the surrounding one-acre of land to the City of Elmhurst for $14,000.
 The former Wilder home housed Elmhurst Public Library from 1922 to 2003.
 The Wilder Mansion was remodeled inside and out 1936/37 as part of the Elmhurst Centennial program.
 The library made an addition to the west of the Wilder Mansion in 1965, which was torn down in 2008 as part of the Elmhurst Park District’s renovation of the Wilder Mansion.
 As the result of an intergovernmental agreement in 2000, the Elmhurst Park District now owns the Wilder Mansion and it is used for special events and programs.